 - a.
-Together with Cottonwood Water and Sanitation District, ACWWA has been evaluating potential modifications to the treatment process at the Joint Water Purification Plant (JWPP).
-Additional analysis is currently being conducted to determine the most effective path. - b.
+Together with Cottonwood Water and Sanitation District (CWSD), ACWWA is moving forward with the conversion of the Joint Water Purification Plant (JWPP) to a Reverse Osmosis/microfiltration blend from its current state of microfiltration processing. - b.
 ACWWA has been working to further develop renewable water sources such as the ACWWA Flow Project.
 Using the ACWWA Flow water supply benefits the overall water quality in the ACWWA system.
-The 2018 budget provides funding for several critical components of the project: - i.
+The 2019 budget provides funding for several critical components of the project: - i.
 ACWWA will continue to acquire the necessary property interests and develop the required agreements to fully utilize this water supply. - ii.
 The continued adjudication of water rights for municipal use.
 ACWWA has adjudicated approximately 48% of the ACWWA Flow Project water rights.
-The 2018 budget provides funding for additional adjudication. - iii.
+The 2019 budget provides funding for additional adjudication. - iii.
 The purchase of 500 acre-feet of firming storage in the South Platte Basin. - iv.
-Phase 2B of the ACWWA Connecting Main pipeline development project will allow for the transmission of ACWWA Flow water through newly installed pipelines in the Liverpool Open Space.
-The Liverpool Street to Euclid Drive section of the pipeline will be completed in spring 2018.
-Phase 2A, the Himalaya Vault project that was finished in 2017 provides over one million gallons per day (MGD) of potable water to ACWWA's distributions system; Phase 2B will increase the physical delivery capacity to approximately 4.5 MGD. - v.
+Phase 2C of the ACWWA Connecting Main pipeline development project will build the extension of the current 24" pipeline from Liverpool and Euclid to Smoky Hill and Liverpool, allowing ACWWA to receive its full 5.25 MGD from the ACWWA Flow Project. - v.
 Treatment and delivery of 1500 acre-feet of ACWWA Flow water. - c.
-In 2018, ACWWA will fund additional areas of enhanced water main cleaning.
-In the areas that were cleaned in 2016, discolored water events decreased by 75%.
-ACWWA conducted this cleaning process again in 2017 with very positive results, and discolored water complaints continue to decrease. - d.
-ACWWA will further refine its water quality model to better manage water supplies and improve water quality in 2018.
+In 2019, ACWWA will fund year two of the three-year expansion of East Cherry Creek Valley Water and Sanitation District's (ECCV) of the Northern RO plant, which treats ACWWA Flow water. - d.
+ACWWA will further refine its water quality model to better manage water supplies and improve water quality in 2019.
+There is funding in the 2019 budget for updates to both the water and wastewater master plans.